-Complete independence is impossible: media is always owned by somebody, and the ownership of media is ever more centralized these days.
+Complete independence is impossible: media is always owned by somebody, and the ownership of media is ever more centralised these days.
 A media corporation can own both a chain of movie theatres and a newspaper.
-If the newspaper publishes a story on the chain of movie theatres, ownership relations may affect how critically the journalist handles in-house issues.
+If the newspaper publishes a story on the chain of movie theatres, ownership relations may affect how critically the journalist handles such in-house issues.

 We pay our own way.
 We accept no gifts from news sources.
 We accept no free trips.
 We neither seek nor accept preferential treatment that might be rendered because of the positions we hold.
 Exceptions to the no-gift rule are few and obvious – invitations to meals, for example.
 Free admissions to any event that is not free to the public are prohibited.
 The only exception is for seats not sold to the public, as in a press box.
 Whenever possible, arrangements will be made to pay for such seats.

 The journalist must not misuse his/her position.
 The journalist may not deal with issues that may lead to potential personal gain nor demand or receive benefits that might compromise his/her personal independence or professional ethics.
 The journalist is entitled to refuse assignments that conflict with the law, his/her personal convictions or good journalistic practice.

-In some cases the journalist has the right to decline to work.
-Cases like this include news that have to do with their close relatives.
-When a journalist reports for example the political actions of their kin, it is easy to see why their credibility might be undermined.
-The audience may assume the journalist is being partial, even if this was not the case.
+In some cases, the journalist has the right to decline to work.
+Cases like this include news concerning their close relatives.
+When a journalist reports, for example, the political actions of their kin, it is easy to see why their credibility might be undermined.
+The audience will probably assume that the journalist is biased, even if this is not the case.